List of Assassin's Creed characters: Antonio de Magianis

 Antonio de Magianis (1443 – unknown) (voiced by Carlo Mestroni) is the leader of the Gilda dei Ladri di Venezia (the Venetian Thieves' Guild) and a member of the Italian Brotherhood of Assassins.
 He was born at the very bottom of Venetian society, son of a cobbler, while his mother was a live-in maid for the Bellini family.
-He teaches himself to read and write between the apprenticeship sessions with his father, then applies to the University of Padua.
-He is denied entry due to his low social rank, and is also rejected by other schools in Italy.
-In 1469 he robs a noble Venetian estate owned by the rector of the University of Padua.
-He is incarcerated, but mysteriously escapes from prison.
+He taught himself to read and write between the apprenticeship sessions with his father, then applied to the University of Padua.
+He was denied entry due to his low social rank, and was also rejected by other schools in Italy.
+In 1469, he robbed a noble Venetian estate owned by the rector of the University of Padua, and was later incarcerated, but mysteriously escaped from prison.
 Antonio serves as one of Ezio's most prominent allies during his time in Venice, and is later present for his initiation into the Brotherhood in 1488, as well as the attack on the Vatican in 1499, where he creates a distraction alongside other Assassins to allow Ezio to confront Rodrigo Borgia.

 Rosa

 Rosa (1460 – unknown) (voiced by Lita Tresierra) is a member of the Venetian Thieves' Gild and an ally of the Assassins.
 As the daughter of an unknown Venetian nobleman and a prostitute, she grew up on her own on the streets of Venice.
-In 1475, she meets Antonio de Magianis while attempting to pickpocket him; Antonio catches her, but is impressed by her skills and takes her on as a pupil.
-She becomes a close friend and love interest of Ezio during his time in Venice, and later replaces Claudia as the madame of the Rosa in Fiore in Rome, after the latter abandons the position in 1504.
+In 1475, she met Antonio de Magianis while attempting to pickpocket him; Antonio caught her, but was impressed by her skills and took her on as a pupil.
+Rosa becomes a close friend and love interest of Ezio during his time in Venice, and later replaces Claudia as the madame of the Rosa in Fiore in Rome, after the latter abandons the position in 1504.

 Teodora Contanto

 Teodora Contanto (1450 – unknown) (voiced by Nadia Verrucci) is the madame of La Rosa della Virtù, the most popular brothel in Venice, and a member of the Italian Brotherhood of Assassins.
 Her parents owned a jewellery store, and she was apprenticed to her mother as a shop girl.
-On 26 November 1467 she engaged in adultery with a married man, and his wife alerted the Venetian courts, so her parents sent her to a nunnery to live the rest of her life in prayer and silence.
-In 1467 she entered Santa Maria degli Angeli, determined to do penance for her crime, but in 1473 she deserted the Church and abandoned her family name.
-That same year she opens La Rosa della Virtù, frequented by Pietro Bembo.
-She mentors Ezio in the Assassin ways during his time in Venice, and is later present for his initiation into the Brotherhood in 1488, as well as the attack on the Vatican in 1499, where she creates a distraction alongside other Assassins to allow Ezio to confront Rodrigo Borgia.
+On 26 November 1467, she engaged in adultery with a married man, and his wife alerted the Venetian courts, so her parents sent her to a nunnery to live the rest of her life in prayer and silence.
+In 1467, she entered Santa Maria degli Angeli, determined to do penance for her crime, but in 1473 she deserted the Church and abandoned her family name.
+That same year she opened La Rosa della Virtù, which came to be frequented by Pietro Bembo.
+Teodora mentors Ezio in the Assassin ways during his time in Venice, and is later present for his initiation into the Brotherhood in 1488, as well as the attack on the Vatican in 1499, where she creates a distraction alongside other Assassins to allow Ezio to confront Rodrigo Borgia.